 He didn't say it incredulously, so she probably shouldn't have taken it as a challenge to her ability, but she did, and her pride quipped back, "They trust me."
 Blood hot, she shined her flashlight back down, searching more deeply into the ravine.
 As much as she valued her instincts, she still didn't know whether to go left or right.
-Immediately, her irritation tripled and focused mostly on herself.
-She hadn't been on the ranch much this week, and the longer she's gone, the less connected she felt.
-"I'll take East!
+Immediately, her irritation tripled - she hadn't been on the ranch much this week, and the longer she was away, the less connected she felt.
+"I'll take east!
 You have a light?"

 Evans clicked his own flashlight.
 "Be careful."

 Her new boots fought her feet as she stumbled over rocks and clumpy, half-dead vegetation.
-It's when she regained her balance, arms flailing, when she saw the beam from her light reflect off two bovine eyes in the dark.
+It was when she regained her balance, arms flailing, that she saw the beam from her light reflect off two bovine eyes in the dark.

 "There you are, sweets.
 We'll get you outta there soon."
 Maka darted around, looking for any kind of defining landmark, and settled for scraping together some loose gravel and dirt into an obvious mound with her boot.
-She took off West, left ear glad to be away from the wind, right ear sending tingling shocks of cold through her system.
+She took off west, left ear glad to be away from the wind; right ear sending tingling shocks of cold through her system.
 "Evans!" she called out, hoping her voice would carry and not be trampled by the storm.
-Sleet began to fall, pelting her head.
+Sleet began to fall, pelting loud against her parka.
 "Evans!
 This side!"

 She saw a distant pinpoint of light shine in her direction.
 Maka shined hers back, waving it around to get his attention.
 The ranch hand trotted back as quickly as one safely could in the dark next to a ravine.
 "Alive?"

 "Looks stiff already.
 We're gonna have to haul it out."